grassr-solutions/mandaue-foam/README.md

 1. Open `index.html` in a web browser to access the main application
 2. The application will attempt to launch in fullscreen mode

-## License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Contact
 - Email: growyourbusiness@grassr.solutions
 - Phone: (+63) 917 631 6885